Culham St Gabriel's Trust

 Overview

-Culham St Gabriel's Trust is an independent endowed charity formed from the union of two Church of England college trusts - Culham Educational Foundation and St Gabriel's Trust.
-St Gabriel's College was established in 1899, and following the closure of both colleges in the late 1970s, the combined trust was formed in 1979 (registered charity 309671).
-With approximately £20 million in assets held in the CBF Church of England Investment Fund, the Trust uses investment returns to support all activities and grant-making.
-The organization is committed to excellence in religious education through research, development, and innovation, with a vision for “a broad-based, critical and reflective education in religion and worldviews, contributing to a well-informed, respectful and open society.”
-The Trust has awarded 106 grants totaling nearly £2 million to 67 recipients since 2016.
+Culham St Gabriel's Trust is an independent endowed charity formed from the union of two Church of England college trusts.
+St Gabriel's College was established in 1899 and operated as a teacher training college in south London until it closed in 1977.
+Culham operated as a teacher training college from 1851 to 1979.
+Following the closure of both colleges in the late 1970s, St Gabriel's Trust was formed in 1977 and Culham Educational Foundation in 1980.
+These two trusts worked in close partnership for several years before merging in 2012 to form Culham St Gabriel's Trust (registered charity 309671).
+With approximately £20 million in assets, the Trust uses investment returns to support all activities and grant-making.
+The organisation is committed to excellence in religious education through research, development, and innovation, with a vision for “a broad-based, critical and reflective education in religion and worldviews, contributing to a well-informed, respectful and open society.”
+The Trust has awarded 106 grants totalling nearly £2 million to 67 recipients since 2016.

 Funding Priorities